lyushisyan/lyushisyan.github.io/_posts/2025-02-16-abinitio-bte.md

 This article complements the earlier discussions of [the emergence of Fourier's law]({{ '/blog/2026/06/20/from-energy-transport-to-fourier-law/' | relative_url }}) and [Normal versus Umklapp scattering]({{ '/blog/2026/06/20/normal-umklapp-collective-heat-flow/' | relative_url }}).
 Here the focus is methodological: how does an atomic structure become a prediction of $\boldsymbol\kappa$?

-## 1. Scope of the first-principles PBTE
+## Method boundaries and first-principles input

 The conventional PBTE workflow is designed primarily for near-equilibrium lattice heat transport in periodic crystals whose vibrations can be described by reasonably well-defined phonon quasiparticles.